 - Excessive exposure to blue light is also associated with obesity and weight gain!

 Unsurprisingly, doctors have long advised patients to limit their exposure to blue light to preserve their health!
 However, given the wide price range, you're probably wondering whether inexpensive blue light glasses work or whether you should invest in a branded set.

-The maximum percent blockage values stated above are not industry standards; they are derived from colour science.
+The maximum percent blockage values stated above are not industry standards; they are derived from color science.
 Thus, you may still come across publications with larger percentages.
 Regrettably, there may be some marketing involved here, as firms may construct their scale and claim that their lenses block more light than they do.

 Avoid orange lenses whenever possible.
 They were long believed to be the most effective, but science now demonstrates that the body has a master clock and natural ebb and flow circadian rhythms.
 To keep these rhythms in sync with the sun's natural rise and fall, the body requires varying quantities of blue light during the day and virtually no light at night.
 Thus, it is more effective to have one pair of blue-light-blocking glasses for daylight use and one pair of "sleep-hacking" spectacles for nighttime use.

 For hours preceding bedtime, red lenses are the most effective alternative.
-Even the military has shifted away from orange lenses and interfaces in favour of red ones, as red is the least intrusive colour covering the largest junk light spectrum.
-This is particularly critical and impact for those who work night shifts, as military personnel frequently do.
+Even the military has shifted away from orange lenses and interfaces in favor of red ones, as red is the least intrusive color covering the largest junk light spectrum.
+This is particularly critical and impacts those who work night shifts, as military personnel frequently do.
 Even if it is not for 7-9 hours, getting the best sleep possible is critical for people who need to perform at their best.
 Numerous automobile manufacturers have also made a deliberate ergonomic choice to incorporate warmer red tones into their dashboards, allowing drivers to view instruments and gauges clearly without fast tiring out their eyes when looking up, especially at night.